joomla/Manual/versioned_docs/version-4.4/building-extensions/plugins/basic-console-plugin-helloworld.md

 ```

 ## Service provider file
-The `services/provider.php` file is fairly standard boilerplate code; you just need to code correctly the 3 lines which relate to your plugin.
+The `services/provider.php` file is fairly standard boilerplate code; you just need to code correctly the 3 lines which relate to your plugin, plus the Application is injected as it's accessed within the console plugin code.

 ```php title="plg_helloworld_cli/services/provider.php"
 <?php